Classic Motorcycle Build

 Article by Mark Trotta

-Although dozens of models were made in their five-decade history, vintage Indians are best known today for their large skirted fenders and colorful two-tone paint schemes.
-Since the original company folded in 1954, the Indian motorcycle brand has gone through no less than five different owners.
+Although dozens of models were made in their five-decade history, vintage Indian motorcycles are best known today for their large engines, skirted fenders, and colorful two-tone paint schemes.
+Since the original company folded in 1954, the Indian brand has gone through no less than five different owners.

 Vintage Indian Motorcycles